 Pharmacies in Vermont can vaccinate adults starting at age 18, and they can bill insurance.
 Ask the pharmacy questions about cost and billing.
 Enter your zip code in the Vaccine Finder to locate a pharmacy that provides vaccines near you.

 The Vermont Immunization Program supplies primary care providers with all recommended vaccines for adults (except flu) 19–64 years of age.
 Although some health care providers may charge patients small fees for the administration of vaccine, Vermont supplies these vaccines to health care providers free of charge.
-People without health insurance or access to a provider may receive vaccines at no cost through the Health Department Local Offices.
+People without health insurance may receive vaccines at no cost through the Health Department Local Offices.
 The program cannot currently provide vaccines for those 65 years and older, as Medicare doesn’t pay into the Vermont Vaccine Purchasing Program.
 Many providers have vaccines available for those 65 and older.